-With Portable, you can sync EasyPost data into your Redshift warehouse in minutes.
-Access all of your shipping solution data from Redshift without having to manage cumbersome ETL scripts.
+With Portable, integrate EasyPost data with your Redshift warehouse in minutes.
+Access your shipping solution data from Redshift without having to manage cumbersome ETL scripts.

 The Two Paths to Connect EasyPost to Amazon Redshift

 There are two ways to sync data from EasyPost into your data warehouse for analytics.

 Method 1: Manually Developing a Custom Data Pipeline Yourself

 Write code from scratch or use an open-source framework to build an integration between EasyPost and Redshift.

 Method 2: Automating the ETL Process with a No-Code Solution